Tax ticket sales based on event locationPrivate preview

 Integrate Stripe Tax to calculate taxes on admission fees and tickets.

-VAT and sales tax for event admission (for example, tickets to concerts, conferences, museums, or sporting events) apply to the event location, not the customer’s location.
+VAT and sales tax for event admission (for example, tickets to concerts, conferences, museums, or sporting events) apply to the tax jurisdiction where the event is performed, or performance location, not the customer’s location.
 In the US, specific local taxes (such as entertainment or amusement taxes) might also apply, in addition to state and local sales tax.

 Update the Stripe SDK